yzhouas/yzhouas.github.io/_pages/about.md

 # Academic News
+* 11 Jun., 2021.
+SGL Vessel Segmentation paper is accepted to MICCAI 2021. [arXiv](https://arxiv.org/abs/2103.03451) and the code is released [here](https://github.com/SHI-Labs/SGL-Retinal-Vessel-Segmentation).
 * 29 Mar., 2021.
 Our reference-based inpainting work at CVPR'21, TransFill, is available in [arXiv](https://arxiv.org/abs/2103.15982) and the partial-code and the data will be released soon.
 More details at our [project page](https://yzhouas.github.io/projects/TransFill/index.html).
 * 5 Mar., 2021.
 Our Retinal Vesssel Segmentation work appears in [arXiv](https://arxiv.org/abs/2103.03451) and the code is released [here](https://github.com/SHI-Labs/SGL-Retinal-Vessel-Segmentation).
 The performance is the [SOTA](https://paperswithcode.com/paper/study-group-learning-improving-retinal-vessel#code).
 * 28 Feb., 2021.
 Three papers are accepted to CVPR 2021.